jiteshdhamija/LeafMS-BackEnd/README.md

 # LeafMS_controller
-Leaf_MS is a repository we crerated for tracking and managing leaves plans for variable number of users in real time.
+Leaf_MS is a repository we created for tracking and managing leaves plans for variable number of users in real time.
 Tracking dates
 Leave schedule
 Team capacity at any given time